KriRin/CHTMLtable/README.md

 Use HTMLtable to create and show tables with or without pagination.

-This module was made in in the course [phpmvc](http://dbwebb.se/phpmvc).
+This module was made in the course [phpmvc](http://dbwebb.se/phpmvc).
-It was made for with [Anax-MVC](https://github.com/mosbth/Anax-MVC) but can be use in simpler ways too.
+It was made for use with [Anax-MVC](https://github.com/mosbth/Anax-MVC) but can be use in simpler ways too.